Fred and Kathy's Trip to Switzerland

 Most of the Swiss people (65%) speak German (plus their own dialect of German), except in the areas near France (where they speak French) and Italy (where they speak Italian).
 But most Swiss people in business and the service/tourist industries also speak English well.
 We had no trouble conversing.
 And the US dollar is priced favorably to the Swiss Franc.

 Bottom line: unless you consider mountains to be "just a pile of rocks" (as a relative reportedly once said), GO TO SWITZERLAND!
-Contact us if you would like further recommendations.

 If you enjoyed this page, perhaps you would like to see one of our other trips: